federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 - Filters out second resource URL that are not links to Alberta geospatial by testing for absence of 'csw' in URL string.
 - Gets XML file from edited second resource URL.
 - Breaksdown attribute fields in retreived XML document.
-- Extracts attribute keys/values from XML document using XQuery expression.
+- Extracts attribute keys/values from XML document using the following XQuery expression:
   - [Alberta X-Query](https://github.com/federal-geospatial-platform/fgp-metadata-proxy/blob/master/scripts/Alberta-XQuery.xml)
 - Exposes required extracted attributes from X-Query and earlier JSON query.
 - Copies selected attributes to act as proxies for other required values in XML output template.